 Before we began filming the interview it was important to create a list of questions and topics we both felt important to discuss, in order for Hardman and Hemming to cover the services and products they offer.
 Once I'd drafted up the questions I thought would work well I emailed them across to the client, giving Stuart a chance to read through them and make any adjustments he felt necessary before the actual day of record.

-When trying to plan for the interview, we ended up having to postpone the date because unfortunately builders had just moved in next door to Hardman and Hemmings shop and started construction work and the noise was simply too loud.
+When trying to plan for the interview, we ended up having to postpone the date because unfortunately builders had just moved in next door to the shop and had started construction work which meant the noise was simply too loud for recording.
 Unfortunately, drilling and banging doesn't agree with audio levels so it took some time before we could finally get a slot when the builders weren't working, but finally, we got a day and spent the morning avidly recording and working through the questions.

-Due to diary timings and builders, the filming of the shop and footage of Stuart at work had to be done on a separate day to the interview.
-This can often be of benefit, simply to maintain keeping the client fresh to shoot, rather than an all day filming.
-Finally, our diaries synched and we were able to block out a half day of which we spent the time filming in the shop, capturing environmental shots of Stuart working and providing a behind the scenes insight as to how he worked and the steps involved with creating such incredible garments.
+Due to our diary timings and the builders next door, the filming of the shop and footage of Stuart at work had to be done on a separate day to the interview.
+So once our diaries were synched, we were able to block out a half day of which we spent filming in the shop, capturing environmental clips of Stuart working and providing a behind the scenes insight as to how he worked and the steps involved in creating such incredible garments.
 We also managed to get shots of the shops exterior along with the interior, helping to connect the viewer who may never have visited the location before.
 After several hours of filming, combined with the interview footage, I now had all my content ready to edit.

-Below you can view the final video created for Hardman and Hemming Bespoke Tailors.
+Click here to see other videos created for business, and below you can watch the full video created for Hardman and Hemming Bespoke Tailors.